quarto-dev/quarto-shortcodes/README.md

 {{< meta title >}}
 ```

-We could render a document using this shortcode by adding the [shortcodes.lua](shortcodes.lua) filter:
+Render a document using this shortcode by adding the [shortcodes.lua](shortcodes.lua) filter:

 ```bash
 pandoc document.md --lua-filter shortcodes.lua --to html